bradarnst/newcv/src/partials/_experience.md

 <!-- As a **Lead Architect** manages the Architecture Team for Ubisoft IT&mdash;Enterprise and Governance.
 Responsible for leading the EG architecture team, developing architecture strategy, roadmaps, standards, best practices and processes to optmize and grow architecture and engineering across Ubisoft IT: Enterprise and Governance and domains: Sales, E-Commerce, People, Finance, HR, Collaboration, Workspace, Game Dev and others.
 Besides determining the overall architecture for EG also helps ensure alignment across domains and all of IT via the IT Technology Advisory Board.
 Further responsible for the architecture and high-level design of key products and initiatives.
 Manages transveral and integration services team and products.
 Digital and engineering tranformation to more modern platforms and engineering practises: test driven development, containers, secrets management, headless CMS, improving QA automation towards more mature CI/CD and devops practises.
 Leading technical, solutions architecture for major ERP initiative. -->

-As **Lead Architect** for Ubisoft IT&mdash;Enterprise and Governance, directed the Architecture Team in developing strategy, roadmaps, standards, and best practices to elevate architecture and engineering across domains like Sales, E-Commerce, People, Finance, HR, and more.
-Played a key role in shaping the overall architecture for EG, ensuring alignment across IT as part of the Technology Advisory Board.
-Oversaw the architecture and design of pivotal products and initiatives.
-Led digital and engineering in the shift to modern practices, including test-driven development, containerization, and CI/CD enhancements, while spearheading the technical architecture of a major ERP initiative.
+As **Lead Architect** for Ubisoft IT&mdash;Enterprise and Governance, managed the Architecture Team.
+Spearheaded a comprehensive architectural overhaul by developing strategic roadmaps and establishing new standards and best practices, optimizing cross-domain operations in Sales, E-Commerce, HR, and Finance, resulting in significant improvements in architectural process efficiencies.
+Shaped the overall architecture for EG, ensuring alignment across Ubisoft as a member of the Technology Advisory Board.
+Directed the architecture and design of critical products and initiatives, ensuring strategic alignment and technical excellence.
+Led digital transformation and engineering teams in adopting modern practices, including test-driven development, containerization, and CI/CD improvements.
+Spearheaded the technical architecture for a major ERP initiative, enhancing system efficiency and scalability.

 • Management • Leadership • Agile • Cloud • AWS • Integration • Digital • Data Strategy • Kubernetes • DevOps • TDD • API Strategy • Roadmaps • Planning • API Gateway • Azure • ERP • SaaS • C4 •